Words of Love (The Mamas & the Papas song)

-"Words of Love" is a song appearing on the album The Mamas & the Papas.
+"Words of Love" is a song by the Mamas & the Papas from their second studio album of the same name.
 The song was written by John Phillips, and featured Cass Elliot as the primary vocalist.
 It was released as a single in November 1966 (backed with a cover of Martha and the Vandellas's "Dancing in the Street").

-Given the disappointing chart placement of the prior single, Look Through My Window, hopes were high that Words of Love would return the group to the upper reaches of the charts: on the week of January 21, 1967, the single fulfilled this hope, as it reached No. 5 in the United States.
+Given the disappointing chart placement of the prior single, "Look Through My Window", hopes were high that "Words of Love" would return the group to the upper reaches of the charts: on the week of January 21, 1967, the single fulfilled this hope, as it reached No. 5 in the United States.
 Overseas, it peaked at No. 47 in the United Kingdom.

-In the lyrics, Elliot advises men that simply reciting words of love "won't win a girl's heart anymore."
-She tells men to demonstrate their love and admiration for a potential girlfriend by sending her "somewhere where she's never been before."
+In the lyrics, Elliot advises men that simply reciting words of love "won't win a girl's heart anymore".
+She tells men to demonstrate their love and admiration for a potential girlfriend by sending her "somewhere where she's never been before".
 Michelle Phillips provided her high pitched "NO" before the refrain of the song.

 The mono single, while approximately the same running time as the stereo version, contains a horn section overdub not heard in the stereo mix, extra backing vocals, and a more prominent piano; Elliot's vocals fade out a bit sooner near the end.

-Cash Box praised the single's "solid and unique harmonies."
+Cash Box praised the single's "solid and unique harmonies".

-The B-Side, "Dancing in the Street", is a cover of the Martha and the Vandellas smash from 1964.
-The Mamas & the Papas used the song in their live performances, and this flip side garnered enough airplay on its own accord to reach #73 on the Billboard Pop Chart.
+The Mamas & the Papas used "Dancing in the Street" in their live performances, and this flip side garnered enough airplay on its own accord to reach No. 73 on the Billboard Pop Chart.